Rocco Perri: Early and family life

 When the Canadian government cut funding to the Welland Canal project due to World War I, Perri became unemployed.
 After working in a bakery, he was hired as a salesman for the Superior Macaroni Company.
 However, Perri and Starkman found a better means of income when the Ontario Temperance Act came into effect on September 16, 1916, as it restricted the sale and distribution of alcohol.
 The couple began bootlegging; using Starkman's business acumen and Perri's connections, they established a profitable enterprise.
+It was Starkman who suggested bootlegging, but Perri used his network of his Italian friends to create the Perri-Starkman gang.
+Alcohol was still legal in Quebec, and Perri used his network of friends in Montreal to buy alcohol to smuggle into Ontario.
 By this time the two lived in Hamilton, Ontario, and by 1920, moved into a larger home at 166 Bay Street South.
+Perri and Starkman also opened brothels in Hamilton, at the time the city with the highest percentage of its women engaged in prostitution in North America.
+On March 9, 1917, the Hamilton police raided the house at 157 Caroline Street North owned by Perri and Starkman and arrested Starkman for keeping a bawdy house after the police discovered a prostitute, Mary Ashley, engaged in her trade at the house.
+Starkman was convicted and fined $50.
+On November 17, 1917, Starkman gave birth to a son by Perri, but the child died after only two days.
+On April 1, 1918, the Dominion government banned alcohol everywhere in Canada, a law that remained in effect until December 31, 1919.
+Perri and Starkman had to smuggle alcohol from the United States into Canada to maintain their business.

 In 1918, Perri began an affair with Sarah Olive Routledge, with whom he had two daughters; Autumn (born in 1919), and Catherine (born in 1921).
 After Autumn was born, Perri had refused to marry Routledge, but he did maintain a home for her in St. Catharines and paid child support.
 Their affair resumed in 1920.
 Perri's job as a macaroni salesman required travel across Ontario; he also used those trips to arrange the sale of liquor.
 Starkman, busy running the finances for their organization, did not question Perri's outings.
 In February 1922, Routledge was falsely told by Perri's lawyer that he was already married to Starkman.
 Despondent, Routledge committed suicide by jumping from her lawyer's seventh-story office window of the Bank of Hamilton; her parents took custody of their children.
 In the 1930s, Perri asked to see his daughters on weekends, although their grandmother would always accompany them for fear that he would take them.